lhindman/cs121-mod04-examples/README.md

     ```

 ## For Loop Experimentation
-1. Open *Echo.java*, read the code and run it to ensure it functions properly.
+1. Open *StringsAndLoops.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Modify the line that reads input using the **nextLine()** Scanner method to use the **next()** Scanner method as shown below.
+    - Implement the for loop that reverses the text in the *word* String variable store the result the *reverse* String variable.
+This is presented in the deeper look videos if you get stuck.
+Study your implementation in detail then write your observations, describing in your own words exactly how the string is reversed.

+1. Open *NestedLoops.java*, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - In the "I'm here!" example, replace in inner for loop with the while loop shown below.
 What is the result and why?
     ```
-    message = scan.next();
+    int j = 0;
+    while (j < 10)
+    {
+        System.out.println("I'm here!");
+        j++;
+    }
     ```

-1. Open *Milage.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - When prompted for number of miles enter: **12.0**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **two**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **2**  What is the result and why?
+    - In the grid example, modify it using the code below so that numRows and numCols can be specified separately.
+Then experiment with various combinations of rows and columns and write your observations of how the program behaves.
+    ```
+    int numRows = 10;
+    int numCols = 10;
+    for (int i = 0; i < numRows; i++ )
+    {
+        for (int j = 0; j < numCols; j++ )
+        {
+            System.out.print(i * j + " ");
+        }
+        System.out.println();
+    }
+    ```